 Gold acts as a hedge against inflation.
-Increased inflation or inflationary expectations increase investors' interest in buying gold and therefore raising its price; on the contrary, disinflation or falling inflationary expectations do the opposite, the opposite is true, the Federal Reserve Bank of Chicago said.
+Increased inflation or inflationary expectations increase investors' interest in buying gold, such as through a Gold IRA, and therefore raising its price; on the contrary, disinflation or falling inflationary expectations do the opposite, the opposite is true, the Federal Reserve Bank of Chicago said.
 Despite the appeal of gold as a safe haven, gold can be too risky for retirees who need income-generating investments, according to AARP.
 In addition, gold may experience sharp fluctuations in value over a short period of time or advance slowly over years.

 The price of gold tends to rise during times of inflation due to its denomination in dollars, which compensates for the fall in the value of the dollar caused by inflation.
 It can also be a buffer against a bear market or, in the case of an international crisis.
 The war between Russia and Ukraine is an example.
 However, as global investors have recently turned to the US dollar, counteracting the price of gold.